Q: What is AWS Control Tower?

 Q: What features does AWS Control Tower provide?

-AWS Control Tower automates the creation of a landing zone with best-practices blueprints that configure AWS Organizations for a multi-account structure, provide identity management using AWS SSO Directory, provide federated access using AWS Single Sign-On (AWS SSO), create a central log archive using AWS CloudTrail and AWS Config, enable security audits across accounts using AWS SSO, implement network configurations using Amazon Virtual Private Cloud (Amazon VPC), and define workflows for provisioning accounts using AWS Service Catalog and associated Control Tower solutions.
+AWS Control Tower automates the creation of a landing zone with best-practices blueprints that configure AWS Organizations for a multi-account structure, provide identity management using AWS IAM Identity Center (successor to AWS SSO), provide federated access using IAM Identity Center console, create a central log archive using AWS CloudTrail and AWS Config, enable security audits across accounts using IAM Identity Center, implement network configurations using Amazon Virtual Private Cloud (Amazon VPC), and define workflows for provisioning accounts using AWS Service Catalog and associated Control Tower solutions.

 AWS Control Tower offers “guardrails” for ongoing governance of your AWS environment.
 Guardrails provide governance controls by preventing deployment of resources that don’t conform to selected policies or detecting non-conformance of provisioned resources.
 AWS Control Tower automatically implements guardrails using multiple building blocks such as AWS CloudFormation to establish a baseline, AWS Organizations service control policies (SCPs) to prevent configuration changes, and AWS Config rules to continuously detect non-conformance.

 AWS Control Tower offers a dashboard for continuous oversight of your multi-account environment.
 You get visibility into provisioned accounts across your organization.
 Dashboards provide reports on detective and preventive guardrails you have enabled on your accounts, and they give you the status of resources that don’t comply with policies you have enabled through guardrails.

 Q: Can I use AWS Control Tower to meet industry compliance standards (such as HIPAA, PCI, SOC-1, SOC-2)?